What is the best Computer or Laptop for CAD Software such as Autocad, Solidworks, Inventor, or Revit?

-The Theory behind what is important in choosing a high-end Laptop for CAD Workloads is the same as in desktop Computers for CAD.
+Whether you’re an engineering student looking for a new Laptop or a seasoned professional, the theory behind what is important in choosing a high-end Laptop for CAD Workloads is the same as in desktop Computers for CAD.

 We will need a high-clocking CPU, an Nvidia GTX or RTX GPU, 16-32GB of RAM, and a fast M.2 SSD.

 As the Hardware components in Laptops are usually supposed to draw much less power, the components will not reach the performance of a Desktop PC.